obasekietinosa/ukoni/api/README.md

 ### Transactions
 These are as implied.
 A transaction is made up of multiple transaction items which themselves record how much of a product variant was bought and at how much.

+### Shopping Lists
+A shopping list reflects intent to purchase some items.
+We should add shopping list items to the list which are linked either to a product variant or to a canonical product.